-We have audited the financial statements of Gungnir Resources Inc., which comprise the statements of financial position as at December 31, 2019 and December 31, 2018, and the statements of comprehensive income, statements of cash flows and statements of changes in equity for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Gungnir Resources Inc., which comprise the statements of financial position as at December 31, 2020 and December 31, 2019, and the statements of comprehensive income (loss), cash flows and changes in equity for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Gungnir Resources Inc. as at December 31, 2019 and December 31, 2018 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Gungnir Resources Inc. as at December 31, 2020 and December 31, 2019 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).